-By the time of the second Looked After Review, the child must have a Permanence Plan (incorporated into the Care Plan), to be presented for consideration at the review.
+By the time of the second Children in Care Review, the child must have a Permanence Plan (incorporated into the Care Plan), to be presented for consideration at the review.

 Where the Permanence Plan includes a Parallel Plan, the social worker must ensure that the parents are informed of the reasons why two plans are being made to meet the child's needs and prevent unnecessary delay.

 The following practice guidance is not exhaustive, it is drawn from research and consultation with young people, parents, carers and practitioners.

 6.1 Supporting reunification with birth or extended family